-Natural environment constraints Agenda Item 7 (including key wildlife sites, ancient woodland, SSSI, RAMSAR...)
+Natural environment constraints (including key wildlife sites, ancient woodland, SSSI, RAMSAR...)

-The Stroud Valleys | Our towns and villages ...Amberley
+...
+Amberley

 Physical constraints include the steep topography on the partly wooded western valley sides.

 The Amberley Conservation Area covers the whole of the village.
 There are a number of listed buildings within the village and on the boundaries.
 Minchinhampton Common on the eastern boundary is designated as a Scheduled Ancient Monument.